johnwcowan/r7rs-work/TimeAdvancedCowan.md

 It also does not know anything about non-Gregorian calendars, including those proposed for other celestial bodies than the Earth.
 Sufficient to the day is the evil thereof.
+However, it does provide a method for specifying them in date objects.

 Note that names like "EST" are actually not timezone names but names of offsets, and are not globally unique even in a single language: